-The method NamingManager.getObjectInstance() is used to turn reference information into objects in the Java programming language.
+The method NamingManager.getObjectInstance() is used to turn reference information into Java objects.
 NamingManager.getObjectInstance() locates and instantiates an instance of ObjectFactory and invokes the getObjectInstance() method on the factory.

-In addition to being a public method to be used by service providers to turn reference information into objects "Support for Objects in the Java Programming Language" on page 7), NamingManager.getObjectInstance() is also used internally (for example, in the implementation of getURLContext() and getContinuationContext()).
+In addition to being a public method to be used by service providers to turn reference information into Java objects "Java Object Support" on page 7), NamingManager.getObjectInstance() is also used internally (for example, in the implementation of getURLContext()) and getContinuationContext()).